subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ q[\sigma,\tau] = {1\over N} \sum_{i}\sigma_i\tau_i $$

 Hence overlap is a measure of the similarity between different configurations.
-This definition is furter extended to define the the overlap between two pure states ($\alpha$ and $\beta$), which ia a measure of distance between them, and is given by
+This definition is furter extended to define the the overlap between two pure states ($\alpha$ and $\beta$), which is a measure of distance between them, and is given by

 $$ q^{\alpha\beta} = {1\over N}\sum_{i} m_i^{\alpha} m_i^{\beta} $$